[Definitive Edition] 30 Things to Do in Hiroshima Prefecture, From the Classics to Hidden Gems

 Slurp Up Onomichi Ramen

 This is the mainstream ramen in the eastern side of Hiroshima Prefecture, which includes Onomichi City.
 It is known for its robust taste, brought about by the minced pork backfat floating in the soup.
 It has flat and medium-thick noodles, as well as a clear chicken bone soup that has a soy sauce base.
 Broth extracted from simmering small fish gives the soup a twist, creating an original flavor.
-However, at Shukaen - the most famous restaurant in Onomichi for this type of ramen - they make the soup by blending the broth with some pork bones instead of small fish.
-One of the greatest pleasures of touring Hiroshima Prefecture is being able to compare these two flavors!
+One recommendation among the multitude of ramen shops in the Onomichi area is the well-established shop Tsutafuji, which serves what can be seen as the prime example of Onomichi-style ramen.
+It is a popular ramen shop that can get quite busy during lunchtime, so it is recommended to arrive early.

 Hiroshima Prefecture offers much more than what’s listed in this article.
 For example, there’s the spectacular Mt.
 Misen in Miyajima and events like the Bara Matsuri (Rose Festival) in Fukuyama.
 Come visit and see these spots for yourself!